Hysocs/AozoraSDXLTrainer/README.md

 # Simplified SDXL Fine-Tuning Script

+###Note: I removed alot of experamental features as they arent stable enough for the public like adaptive lr curves as they need constant tweaking and can destory a entire week long run

 This repository contains a single-file Python script for fine-tuning Stable Diffusion XL (SDXL) models.
 It is designed for simplicity and efficiency, focusing on training cross-attention layers, feed-forward networks, and text embeddings while keeping other weights frozen.

 The script includes automatic latent caching, dataset bucketing, and detailed verification steps to ensure a stable and correct training process.